Abhishek-Birada/javascript/README.md

 // is used for single line comment.
 /* */ is used for multi line comment's.
-At the end of the line you can use ; or you can ignore using it variables in js :
+At the end of the line you can use ; or you can ignore using it prompt(message(optional)): pops up a input box and converts input value into string. alert(message): pops up a alert box.

+variables in js :

-constant : constant variables value cannot be changed after assigning a value to it. example : const myName = "abhishek"
+constant : constant variables value cannot be changed after assigning a value to it.
+	   we cannot reassign new value to const variable.
+    	   But we can update the values of array or object,like adding new element to array or key to object. example : const myName = "abhishek"
           myName="abhi" // error
 let : mostly used variable  is let.variables value can be changed after assigning a value to it.